 Some important facts you should know about bankruptcy

 Yes, there is a way that can lead to a fresh start-filing for bankruptcy.
-Nearly one quarter of Americans have considered filing for bankruptcy; however, many people are hesitant about discussing bankruptcy as a way to settle debts.
-This thinking could be a result of misunderstanding with regard to how bankruptcy works and how it can help honest debtors move on with a clean slate.
+Nearly one-quarter of Americans have considered filing for bankruptcy; however, many people are hesitant about it as a way to settle debts.
+This thinking could be a result of misunderstanding with regard to how it works and how it can help honest debtors move on with a clean slate.

-Debtors need to understand that student loans, outstanding federal taxes and alimony debts cannot be discharged by filing for bankruptcy.
-However, debts incurred from medical expenses, credit cards and personal loans can be discharged through bankruptcy.
+Debtors need to understand that student loans, outstanding federal taxes, and alimony debts cannot be discharged by filing for bankruptcy.
+However, debts incurred from medical expenses, credit cards and personal loans can be discharged through the process.

 Bankruptcy can be filed once every eight years and a bankruptcy filing also becomes part of credit history and will be part of any credit report for as many as 10 years.

-Before filing for bankruptcy, it is imperative to speak with a bankruptcy attorney to know all the details.
+Before filing, it is imperative to speak with a bankruptcy attorney to know all the details.
 Failure to consult a legal expert could lead to some unexpected challenges and an unexpected outcome.

 Source: Mainstreet.com, “One-Quarter of Americans have Considered Filing for Bankruptcy,” Hal M. Bundrick, Feb.
 26, 2014